 4. Avoid foods that hurt braces

 Hard, crunchy, and sticky foods are ba for braces forsus springs, as they can damage it.
 Sticky foods can easily get caught inside the springs.
 So, avoid it.

 5. Brush and floss using proper methods.

 Brushing and flossing teeth with braces and forsus springs are a little bit different.
 So, choose the best toothbrush and flosser for braces and follow appropriate methods to clean teeth.

 If the forsus spring appliance gets damaged or broken, don’t hesitate to tell your orthodontist.
 Inform him or her as soon as possible and solve the problem.

-Read our other article regarding forsus springs coming off and know in detail.
+Read our other article regarding what to do when forsus springs get broken.